 7. Visualise your ideal state and find your reason why

 Making a change can be a challenging experience, especially if you're trying to overcome an addiction you've been unknowingly feeding.
 Take some time aside to consider where you are now, and where you want to be.
-Meditate and visualize what your entire life would be like, reflecting everything from your weight to your skin, if you were able to overcome your addiction to sugar.
+Meditate and visualise what your entire life would be like, reflecting everything from your weight to your skin, if you were able to overcome your addiction to sugar.
 Then use this as the fuel to fire your motivation and desire to change.
-It'll be worth it, I promise.
+It'll be worth it, we promise.

 8. Increase levels of happy neurotransmitter dopamine naturally

 Like sex and dopamine, sugar and dopamine are also heavily linked. ...In one study, drinking a sugar solution on an intermittent schedule promoted sugar bingeing and caused signs of dependence while releasing dopamine repeatedly like a drug of abuse.

 Our brains perceive sugar as beneficial and release huge amounts of dopamine when we consume sugary, high-calorie foods.
 In the long term, this can mimic the effects of addiction and create high tolerance and cravings for sugar.

 What can you do here?

 Phenylalanine and tyrosine constitute the two initial steps in the biosynthesis of dopamine.
 The three other dopamine precursor supplements to take to help wean yourself from a of sugar addiction are — Rhodiola, Mucuna, and L- theanine—have each been found in studies to increase dopamine and/or help balance dopamine function in the brain.

 How to Boost Dopamine with food and lifestyle

 Eat foods rich in tyrosine.
 In order to make dopamine your body must have ample tyrosine, which can be found in avocados, eggs, almonds, bananas, beans, fish and chicken.